ARC-MARKET/lycheejs/lycheejs/guides/software/lycheejs-harvester.md

 The profiles are stored in `/opt/lycheejs/libraries/harvester/profiles` and the defaulted profiles are `development` and `production`.

-Another example profile is also available, which demonstrates the profile of the `artificial.engineering` website.

 Each profile consists of a JSON structure that contains these settings:

 ```javascript